 What Hard and Soft Skills Make a Strong Data Analyst?

-Hard and soft skills are essential to any job but having the right skills to land your next Data Analyst job and stand out among other applicants will keep you one step ahead.
+Hard and soft skills are essential to any job and having very specific ones will help you stand out among other applicants, plus will keep you one step ahead once you’ve landed your next Data Analyst job.
 The hard skills you’ll want to have as a Data Analyst include:

 Understanding of data structure and data types